Nile Rodgers: 1980s: Diana Ross, David Bowie, INXS, Madonna, Duran Duran

 The 1979 disco backlash derailed Chic, and Edwards retreated from work, while Rodgers' drug use accelerated.
 Rodgers and Edwards delivered their final Atlantic album under contract, Believer, in 1982.
 They completed one of their last projects together in 1980, writing and producing the album Diana for Diana Ross, which yielded the hits "Upside Down" and "I'm Coming Out".
 They produced Deborah Harry's 1981 solo album Koo Koo, and produced the hit "Spacer" for the French disco act Sheila and B. Devotion.
-During the same time period, Chic's song "Good Times" was sampled on The Sugarhill Gang's "Rapper's Delight", the first multiple-platinum hip hop single.
-The song continued to influence the sounds of others, including Queen, (with the 1980 hit "Another One Bites the Dust") and Blondie, who had a #1 hit with "Rapture".
+During the same time period, Chic's song "Good Times" was sampled on the Sugarhill Gang's "Rapper's Delight", the first multiple-platinum hip hop single.
+The song continued to influence the sounds of others, including Queen's 1980 No. 1 hit "Another One Bites the Dust", and Blondie, who had a No. 1 hit with "Rapture".
 Following Chic's breakup, Rodgers released his first solo album, Adventures in the Land of the Good Groove.

 With Chic no longer occupying most of his time, Rodgers was free to focus on working with other artists.
-He produced David Bowie's biggest selling album Let's Dance, which yielded the hit singles "Let's Dance", "China Girl", and "Modern Love".
-He produced the single "Original Sin" by INXS, and in 1984, he produced Madonna's album Like a Virgin, which scored three hit singles including its title track, "Material Girl", and "Dress You Up".
+He produced David Bowie's biggest selling album, Let's Dance, which yielded the hit singles "Let's Dance", "China Girl", and "Modern Love".
+He produced the single "Original Sin" by INXS, and in 1984, he produced Madonna's album Like a Virgin, which scored four hit singles including its title track, "Material Girl", and "Dress You Up".
 He worked extensively with Duran Duran, remixing their biggest-selling single, "The Reflex", producing "Wild Boys" on their 1984 live album, Arena, and co-producing the album Notorious.

 In 1985, Rodgers produced albums for Sheena Easton, Jeff Beck, Thompson Twins, Mick Jagger, and others, and performed at Live Aid with Madonna and the Thompson Twins.
-He was named the #1 Singles Producer in the World by Billboard at the end of the year.
-To complete the decade, he produced albums for Grace Jones, Al Jarreau (L is for Lover), Earth Wind and Fire's vocalist Philip Bailey, and performed on "Higher Love" with Steve Winwood, as well as on records for Cyndi Lauper, and others.
+He was named the No. 1 Singles Producer in the World by Billboard at the end of the year.
+At the end of the decade, he produced albums for Grace Jones, Al Jarreau (L is for Lover), Earth Wind and Fire's vocalist Philip Bailey, and performed on "Higher Love" with Steve Winwood, as well as on records for Cyndi Lauper, and others.
 In 1989, he co-produced the B-52's multi-platinum album Cosmic Thing; it reached No. 4 on the Billboard 200 album chart, and yielded the singles "Love Shack", and "Roam".
 He produced Workin' Overtime, Diana Ross' return to Motown, and the soundtracks for Alphabet City, Gremlins, White Nights, and The Fly.
 He later composed an orchestral soundtrack, his first, for the film Coming to America.

 Rodgers formed the short-lived experimental band Outloud in 1987, with David Letterman's guitarist, composer, and vocalist Felicia Collins and French session musician, producer, composer, and keyboardist Philippe Saisse; the trio released a single album, Out Loud, on Warner Bros.
 Records.